brevzin/cpp_proposals/2322_fold/fold.md

 But this is both tedious to write, and subtly wrong for input ranges anyway since if the `next(b)` is evaluated before `*b`, we have a dangling iterator.
 This comes up enough that this paper proposes a version of `fold` that uses the first element in the range as the initial value (and thus has a precondition that the range is not empty).

-This algorithm exists in Rust (under the name `fold_first` as a nightly-only experimental API and `fold1` in the `Itertools` crate) and Haskell (under the name `foldl1`) and Scala and Kotlin (which call it `reduce`, while the version that takes an initial value is called `fold`).
+This algorithm exists in Scala and Kotlin (which call the non-initializer version `reduce` but the initializer version `fold`), Haskell (under the name `fold1`), and Rust (in the `Itertools` crate under the name `fold1` and recently finalized under the name `reduce` to match Scala and Kotlin [@iterator_fold_self]).
+In Python, the single algorithm `functools.reduce` supports both forms (the `initializer` is an optional argument).

+There are two questions to ask about the version of `fold` that does not take an extra initializer.

+### Distinct name?

-The question is: should we give this algorithm a different name (e.g. `fold_first`) or provide a distinct overload of `fold`?
+Should we give this algorithm a different name (e.g. `fold_first` or `fold1`, since `reduce` is clearly not an option for us) or provide a distinct overload of `fold`?
 To answer that question, we have to deal with the question of ambiguity.
 For two arguments, `fold(xs, a)` can only be interpreted as a `fold` with no initial value using `a` as the binary operator.
 For four arguments, `fold(xs, a, b, c)` can only be interpreted as a `fold` with `a` as the initial value, `b` as the binary operation that is the reduction function, and `c` as a unary projection.

 What about `fold(xs, a, b)`?
 It could be: